liquidwater0/Hide-Text-On-Hover/README.md

-Extension to hide text characters on websites.
+Chrome extension to hide text characters on websites.